-To be eligible for the Wildcat Honor Roll, students may not receive a 1 or 2 in conduct in core subjects and specials.
-Any student in grades 6-8 who has accumulated 2 or more reprimands in a quarter will not be eligible for the Wildcat Honor Roll.
+To be eligible for the Wildcat Honor Roll, students may not receive a 1 or 2 in conduct or effort in core subjects and specials.
+Any student in grades 6-8 who has

 Grades in special classes are based on effort, participation, cooperation, following instructions, etc., and not necessarily on skill in these areas.